 Stop the Stomach Flu – Mom with a PhD in Biochemistry evaluates products and practices for disease prevention.

 A Note About Herbal Supplementation

 These studies are expensive and time consuming.
-If they can isolate a compound and replicate it, there's money to be made.
 Encouraging people to grow their own medicine in their backyard doesn't pay research costs.